The mathematician who cracked Wall Street's code. 66% returns for 30 years. When markets crashed, his algorithms printed money.

 Jim never hired a single Wall Street trader.
 His team included codebreakers, astrophysicists, speech recognition experts, and statisticians.
 People who understood patterns — not people who understood "the market."

-Zero MBAsWeather patterns, satellite imagery, shipping data, social media sentiment, ocean temperatures — anything that might predict market movements.
+Zero MBAsWeather patterns, satellite imagery, shipping data, social media sentiment, ocean temperatures — anything that will likely predict market movements.
 If data existed, Renaissance collected it.

 Petabytes ProcessedThe algorithm decides everything.
 Humans don't override the system.
 No panic selling.
 No greedy holding.
 No revenge trading.
 Pure mathematical execution.